 Our students compete in SkillsUSA and regularly win top honors at the local, state, and national levels.
-The program is accredited by the Automotive Service Excellence (ASE) Education Foundation (formerly NATEF) and an industry benchmark of automotive certification.
+The program is accredited by the Automotive Service Excellence (ASE) Education Foundation and an industry benchmark of automotive certification.

-ASSOCIATE OF TECHNOLOGY, ASSOCIATE OF SCIENCE OR CERTIFICATE OF TECHNOLOGY certification.
-Students will take two ASE tests while attending the program.
+ASSOCIATE OF TECHNOLOGY, ASSOCIATE OF SCIENCE OR CERTIFICATE OF TECHNOLOGY (WENTZVILLE ONLY)

 Ranken's AMT program provides students with four semesters of hands-on training and instruction in diagnosing and repairing automotive problems in Domestic, Asian and European vehicles.
-The AMT program is modeled after the Automotive Service Excellence (ASE) Education Foundation (formerly NATEF) certification program, which is the industry standard for technician
+The AMT program is modeled after the Automotive Service Excellence (ASE) Education Foundation certification program, which is the industry standard for technician certification.
+Students will take two ASE tests while attending the program.